CaedinM/cba-research-rag-pipeline/README.md

 Every `retrieve()`, `generate()`, and `rag*()` call is decorated with `@opik.track()`, so all pipeline runs — including ad-hoc queries — are logged to Opik automatically.

+**Caveat — training-data leakage:** The 2023 NBA CBA is a public document that predates Claude's training cutoff, so it is almost certainly present in the model's training data.
+This means Claude can answer many CBA questions from parametric memory alone, without relying on the retrieved excerpts.
+Two consequences for evaluation:

+- **Generation metrics are optimistic.** A correct, relevant answer doesn't prove the retrieval pipeline surfaced the right context — the model may have known the answer already.
+AnswerRelevance and KeyInfoPresent scores partly measure Claude's prior knowledge, not just this system's retrieval quality.
+- **Hallucination/grounding is harder to assess.** An answer can be factually correct yet not actually grounded in the provided chunks, which a grounding judge may still pass.

+The retrieval metrics (Hit@K, MRR, Recall@5) are unaffected — they measure the retriever directly against annotated ground truth and never touch the LLM.
+For a leakage-free read on the generation layer, the system should be evaluated against a corpus the model has *not* seen (e.g. a private or post-cutoff agreement), or with retrieval deliberately ablated to isolate its contribution.

+---

+## Next Steps

+The next logical step is to layer a graph database over the corpus, modeling the CBA's key concepts (defined terms, articles, sections) as nodes and its cross-references as edges.
+Because the CBA is a densely cross-referenced document, traversing these relationships at query time would pull in the supporting rules and definitions an answer depends on — even when they share little vocabulary with the question — improving retrieval quality on multi-hop questions.

 ---

 ## Stack